utcsilab/score-based-channels/README.md

-# diffusion-channels
+# score-based-channels
-Source code for paper "Deep Diffusion Models for Robust Channel Estimation".
+Source code for paper "Score-Based Generative Models for Robust Channel Estimation".

 Generic flow:
 1. Use 'matlab/main.m' to generate training, validation and test channels.
-2. Use 'train.py' to train a deep diffusion model for channel estimation with the default parameters used in the paper.
+2. Use 'train.py' to train a deep score-based model for channel estimation with the default parameters used in the paper.
 3. Use 'hyperparam_tuning.py' to find 'beta' and 'N', exactly like in the paper.

 3.1.
 The script will contain a saved variable ```oracle_log```, which contains the NMSE with respect to the ground truth channels, for all the hyper-parameters, noise levels, and each invididual sample.